7empestGit/octo-games-unity-developer-task/README.md

    - The character was set up using any model from the environment pack.
    - The character was equipped with shooting capabilities (ammo is limited).
    - Movement animation was replaced using Mixamo.com.
    - A primitive enemy (zombie) was added to the game.
-The zombie will attack the player and will have an endless spawn.
+The zombie will attack the player and will have an endless spawn, with the endless spawn logic implemented by me using a WaveManager.
    - On death, the zombie will become a Ragdoll and will be thrown away with the last shot.

 3. **Stage 3 - UI & SFX**